ashojaeddini/digitools/README.md

 First, download the `.whl` file from the 'dist' directory in the repository.

-Next, simply execute the following command

-simply executing this command, replacing `<path>` with the actual path to where you downloaded the file:
+Next, simply execute the following command, replacing `<path>` with the actual path to where you downloaded the file:
 ```
 pipx install <path>
 ```